LN-Zap/bitcoin-blended-fee-estimator/README.md

 ## API

 This application exposes a single API endpoint at `/v1/fee-estimates`.
-This endpoint returns a JSON object with the following structure, which is compatible with the lnd's `feeurl` setting:
+This endpoint returns a JSON object with the following structure, which is compatible with lnd's `feeurl` setting:

 ```json
 {